Pope Dioscorus I of Alexandria: Second Council of Ephesus

 Through the influence of the court official Chrysaphius, the godson of Eutyches, in 449, Emperor Theodosius II convened the Second Council of Ephesus.
 In remembrance of Cyril's role during the council of 431, the emperor asked Dioscorus to preside over the meetings.
 The council subsequently decided to reinstate Eutyches and to depose Flavian, as well as Eusebius of Dorylaeum, Theoderet of Cyrrus, Ibas of Edessa, and Domnus II of Antioch.
 Leo's legates protested but were ignored.
-Flavian was brutally treated, kicked, beaten, imprisoned, and soon exiled, and died from the effect of his injuries, three days after his deposition.
-He was regarded as a martyr for the doctrine of "the two natures in the one person" of Christ.
-Anatolius, who had been the agent (apocrisiarius) of Dioscorus at Constantinople, was appointed his successor.

 Dioscorus and his council proceeded to depose Theodoret and several other bishops.
-Pope Leo called the council a "robber synod" and declared its decisions void.
-In the spring of 450 at Nicaea, Dioscorus, while on his way to the court, he caused ten bishops whom he had brought from Egypt to sign a document excommunicating Pope Leo.
+Pope Leo called the council a "robber synod".
+In the spring of 450 at Nicaea, Dioscorus, while on his way to the court, caused ten bishops whom he had brought from Egypt to sign a document excommunicating Pope Leo.
+Flavian was sent into exile.
+Anatolius, who had been the agent of Dioscorus at Constantinople, was appointed his successor.